AKRASH-Nadeem/telegram_id_from_number/README.md

 python3 main.py
 ```

-All the usernames will be stored in info after programs ends
+All the usernames will be stored in info.txt after programs ends